Guest Post by Laura Harris of Piggy Bank Dreams

 There’s always another doctor’s appointment to schedule, a webinar to attend, or an errand to run.
 But are we as intentional with our children’s playtime as we are with our appointments?

 Challenge: Take two minutes and pencil in blocks of time this week to play with your kids.
 Make an appointment with them, and when you show up, be all there.
+This is especially important if your children’s love language is quality time.

 2. Get in on Their Fun